Self-Esteem Counselling in Surrey

 Is your inner critic in control?

 Low self-esteem can lead to depression, anxiety, a poor sense of self, insecurity and lowered confidence in our ability to weather life’s challenges.
 Other symptoms include a fear of expressing yourself, self-loathing, hopelessness, perfectionism or suppressing our voices for fear of disappointing others.
-Listen carefully and you can hear that judgemental voice that is so pervasive we almost don’t notice its tapes playing in the background.
+Listen carefully and you can hear that judgemental voice – we almost don’t notice its tapes playing in the background.
 We don’t feel “good enough” and this negative evaluation of ourselves is not only detrimental but only makes things worse.
 It can affect your relationships, your ability to reach your potential, your successes at work and even the level of happiness or contentment you feel with yourself.
 Often low self esteem can make us our own worst enemy.

 This is where self-compassion or self-empathy can help.